hkamel/MCW-IoT-for-business/Whiteboard design session/WDS trainer guide - IoT for business.md

 Before conducting your first whiteboard design session:

--   Read the Attendee guide (including the case study) and Trainer guide
+-   Read the Student guide (including the case study) and Trainer guide.

--   Become familiar with all key points and activities
+-   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

--   Make notes for later
+-   Make notes for later.

-## During the whiteboard design session: tips for an effective whiteboard design session
+## During the whiteboard design session: Tips for an effective whiteboard design session

-**Refer to the Trainer Guide** to stay on track and observe the timings.
+**Refer to the Trainer guide** to stay on track and observe the timings.

 **Do not expect to memorize every detail** of the whiteboard design session.

 When participants are doing activities, you can **look ahead to refresh your memory**.

--   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing
+-   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing.

 -   **Add examples, points, and stories** from your own experience.
 Think about stories you can share that help you make your points clearly and effectively.